paulorocosta/ai-for-tsp-competition/README.md

 We provide a baseline to the RL competition based on ['Neural Combinatorial Optimization with Reinforcement Learning, Irwan Bello, Hieu Pham, Quoc V. Le, Mohammad Norouzi, Samy Bengio'](https://arxiv.org/abs/1611.09940 "cool paper")
 .
-Note that the above approach is **not** adaptive and will not perform well in the given task.
+Note that the above approach does not adapt to the travel times observed in a given Monte Carlo simulation and will not perform well in the given task.
 This baseline is just a reference as to how RL can be used.
 Moreover, it only uses the coordinates and prizes to make decisions on complete tours.